lobostome/FurryBear/README.md

 FurryBear
 ---------

-A wrapper for Sunlight Congress API v3
+A PHP wrapper for the Sunlight Foundation APIs

 Quick Start
 -----------